nattkins/brevifolia-gridsome-forestry/src/assets/content/blog/on-the-geneology-of-morals.md

 hero_image: "/src/assets/content/images/jj-ying-7JX0-bfiuxQ-unsplash.jpg"

 ---
-S

-# “What, from an etymological perspective, do the meanings of “Good” as manifested in different languages really mean?”
+“What, from an etymological perspective, do the meanings of “Good” as manifested in different languages really mean?”

 A picture of a bike